Wavelength-selective nonlinear wavefront control in resonant thin-film lithium niobate metasurfaces

 Early realizations of nonlinear metasurfaces utilized metallic nanoparticles, whose nonlinear responses are boosted by strong light confinement at the metal-dielectric interface~\cite{Hooper19,Abir22,Palermo21}.
 Unfortunately, their performance can be limited by high ohmic losses.
-Dielectric metasurfaces based on III--V semiconductors with high refractive indices and intrinsic second-order nonlinearities---such as gallium arsenide~\cite{Sautter19}, aluminum gallium arsenide~\cite{Marino19}, and gallium phosphide~\cite{McL22}--- have recently emerged as low‑loss alternatives, where nonlinear responses can be boosted by Mie-type resonances. .
+Dielectric metasurfaces based on III--V semiconductors with high refractive indices and intrinsic second-order nonlinearities --- such as gallium arsenide~\cite{Sautter19}, aluminum gallium arsenide~\cite{Marino19}, and gallium phosphide~\cite{McL22} --- have recently emerged as low‑loss alternatives, where nonlinear responses can be boosted by Mie-type resonances.
 However, these materials exhibit absorption in the visible spectral range, limiting their versatility for certain nonlinear applications.
-In contrast, thin-film lithium niobate (TFLN) overcomes these constraints with its broad transparency window, spanning from the ultraviolet to the mid-infrared.
+In contrast, lithium niobate (LN) overcomes these constraints with its broad transparency window, spanning from the ultraviolet to the mid-infrared.
 Additionally, LN combines strong second-order nonlinearity, a high electro-optic coefficient, and low optical losses in its thin-film form, making it a widely adopted platform in integrated photonics~\cite{WeisGaylord1985,Loncar21,Kipp23}.
-Unfortunately, it can be still challenging to realize TFLN nanostructures with submicron features, due to the material's resistance to etching.
-However, recent advances in nanofabrication techniques are enabling the development of TFLN-based metasurfaces, opening the door to combining its excellent bulk properties with the design flexibility of subwavelength structuring~\cite{Celeb22,Leng24,Grange21,Dionne21,Setzp20}.
+The strong nonlinearity of LN has been leveraged in a variety of resonant nanophotonic geometries, including Mie-resonant metasurfaces~\cite{Setzp20}, quasi-bound-state-in-the-continuum enhanced structures~\cite{Zhang22}, and cavity-based designs~\cite{Li24}, achieving significant enhancement of SHG efficiency.
+More recently, the rich resonance landscape of LN metasurfaces has been exploited for complex wavefront control, including chiral beam shaping driven by the intrinsic birefringence of LN~\cite{Wang25}.
+Despite these advances, it remains challenging to realize LN nanostructures with submicron features, due to the material's resistance to etching.
+However, recent advances in nanofabrication techniques are enabling the development of LN-based metasurfaces, opening the door to combining its excellent bulk properties with the design flexibility of subwavelength structuring~\cite{Celeb22,Leng24,Grange21,Dionne21,Setzp20}.